NickBenevento/architecture-project1/README.md

-This repository is for the various group projects assigned in Computer Architecture 1, CSCI 2461.
+This repository is for various work and projects done in Computer Archcitecture CS2461

-Collaborators:

-Nick Benevento

-Zach Coveno

-Genchen Li